apify/apify-docs/sources/academy/platform/get_most_of_actors/guidelines_for_writing.md

 ## Next up {#next}

-Congratulations!
-Your Actor is coming together and getting ready to be shared with the world.
-In the [last lesson](./monetizing_your_actor.md) we will learn how you can monetize your Actor on Apify Store.
+Now that your Actor has a name, a README and you have an idea of making a tutorial for it, let's make sure it's visible to Google and the world.
+In the [next lesson](./seo_and_promotion.md) we will explore some SEO basics and a few tricks.